photon-collider/personal_blog_svelte/src/lib/articles/takeaways-practical-ui-book.md

 ## Conclusion

 In summary, *Practical UI* introduced me to fundamentals of visual design that helped me redesign my website.
 This experience also sparked my deeper curiosity of UI design.
-I’m eager to learn how to create even more user-friendly and aesthetically pleasing websites.
+I'm excited to elevate my design skills to create websites that are even more visually stunning.